 THE KIND OF MAN HE IS TO HAVE EARNED THOSE THINGS.

 THAT is it.
-That is what you respect.
+And that is what you respect.

 That is what you want to achieve, and that is what I am here to help you achieve.